Sarah-okolo/url-shortener-app/README.md

 ## Overview

-My task was to build out the responsive landing page project to the designs inside the `/design` folder, and get it looking as close to the design as possible.
+My task was to build out the responsive landing page project to the designs inside the `/design` folder and get it looking as close to the design as possible.

 ### The challenge